justinGmail/ZeroCostEngineering/README.md

 ### Your Virtual Software Engineer!

 Welcome to Zero Cost.
 This is a first iteration of a virtual software engineer.
-It will eventually help you develop all sorts of software that you imagine but do not have the time or engineering skill to develop.
+It will eventually help you develop all sorts of software that you imagine but do not have the time or programming language skill to develop.

 ### Pre-Reqs